shiftsystems/shift-mon/docs/Install.md

 * loki:
   * url: url that telegraf should send logs to
   * domain: Fully qualified domain name (fqdn) for the loki server
+  * retention_period: how long to store data before deletion use d for day and y for years
   * cert_path:  absolute path to SSL certificate for loki should be pem encoded this is optional
   * key_path:  absolute path to SSL key for loki should be pem encoded this is optional
 * victoria:
   * url: url that telegraf should send metrics to
   * domain: Fully qualified domain name (fqdn) for the victoriametrics server
+  * retention_period: how long to store data before deletion use d for day and y for years
   * cert_path:  absolute path to SSL certificate for victoriametrics should be pem encoded this is optional
+  * key_path:  absolute path to SSL key for victoriametrics should be pem encoded this is optional
   * insecure: weather or not to expose plain http metrics for victoriametrics outside of the container this is for things like proxmox that can be picky about basic auth and SSL please avoid using if possible
-  * key_path:  absolute path to SSL key for victoriametrics should be pem encoded this is optional
 * grafana
   * domain: Fully qualified domain name of the grafana server
   * cert_path:  absolute path to SSL certificate for loki should be pem encoded this is optional